kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-4.md

 42. AWS recommends some practices to help organizations avoid unexpected charges on their bill.
 Which of the following is NOT one of these practices?
     - A. Deleting unused EBS volumes after terminating an EC2instance.
-    - B. Deleting unused AutoScaling launch (Correct) configuration.
+    - B. Deleting unused AutoScaling launch configuration.
     - C. Deleting unused Elastic Load Balancers.
     - D. Releasing unused Elastic IPs after terminating an EC2instance.